Librium is a member of the benzodiazepines drug family. Other drugs in this class include Klonopin, Valium, and Ativan.

 - Preoccupation with the prescription, including counting and recounting pills, worry that they may run out before they can refill their prescription, and accusatory or defensive behavior surrounding their drug use

 These lists are not all-inclusive.
-Users may exhibit additional signs that are obvious to family and friends which are not included on the lists above.
+Users may exhibit additional signs that are obvious to family and friends, which are not included in the lists above.

 Taking higher than the recommended amounts, or increasing the amount of Librium which they are taking without a doctor’s consent

 If you are exhibiting behaviors described above, then you may be addicted to Librium.